When authors refer to other great works, people, and events, it’s usually not accidental. Put on your super-sleuth hat and figure out why.

 "O wonder! […] How many goodly creatures there are here!
 How beauteous mankind is! […] O brave new world […].
 O brave new world. […] O brave new world that has such people in it!"
 (8.84-.90, 11.40, 15.4, 15.10)

-Aside from the meaning of the quote, which we talk about in our discussion of the title, the repeated occurrences of this line are a great way to trace John's evolving opinion of the World State.
+Aside from the meaning of the quote, which we talk about in "What's Up with the Title?," the repeated occurrences of this line are a great way to trace John's evolving opinion of the World State.
 When he first speaks the line it is with all the awe and amazement of Miranda's original utterance.
 John is psyched to check this place out.
 Of course, the second time, he's violently retching behind the bushes with disgust.
 The third time he is fully aware of the irony, and "the words [mock] him derisively" as he leaves the hospital after Linda's death.
 Finally, though, John interprets the quote as "a challenge, a command."
 It is this line that spurs him to the act of throwing soma boxes out of the window.

 Ariel is one of two "spirits" in The Tempest who act as servants to this powerful guy Prospero (Miranda's father, if you're following along).
 He basically just goes around performing tasks for his master.
-Unfortunately, either John or Huxley got his Shakespeare mixed-up, because Ariel is NOT the tricky little spirit who can put a girdle around the earth in forty minutes.
+Unfortunately, either John or Huxley got his Shakespeare mixed up, because Ariel is NOT the tricky little spirit who can put a girdle around the earth in forty minutes.
 In fact, this isn't even the right play.
-Check out "Shout-Outs" for a discussion of A Midsummer Night's Dream.
+(Check out our discussion of A Midsummer Night's Dream below.)